kareila/clean-all-the-things/README.md

 can change this location if you want by editing the value of `$twitter_file` in `clean_cli.pl`.

-In the near future I hope to add a subdirectory of webpages providing a more generally accessible interface to the database, and I'll probably have to program it in PHP.
-(I'm sorry.)
-But you'll still want the command line script to run out of cron to do regular maintenance on the database, as described below.
+In the near future I hope to add a more generally accessible web interface to the database, but you'll still want the command line script to run out of cron to do regular maintenance on the database, as described below.

 Usage